-I travelled to every country in the world without flying in order to raise money for the charity WaterAid.
+While travelling to every country in the world without flying, I raised funds for the charity WaterAid.
 Here’s why…

 A Basic Human Right

-It’s almost unbelievable that in the 21st century 4,000 young lives are lost every single day to this easily preventable and easily treatable disease.
-That’s over 5,000,000 children since The Odyssey Expedition began.
+It’s almost unbelievable that in the 21st century 4,000 young lives are lost every single day to diarrhea, an easily preventable and easily treatable condition.
+That’s almost 6,000,000 children over the four years and one month of The Odyssey Expedition.

 These children, the vast majority of whom are under the age of five, die through drinking unsafe water or being subjected to bad (or non-existent) sanitation.

 That’s a holocaust.
 And we have the power to stop it.
 This isn’t just about sending plumbers to the slums of India or engineers to rural Africa to dig wells, it is about persuading the United Nations and the governments of the world to prioritise the delivery of safe water and proper sanitation and to make it a basic human right.